kevinhwong1/KevinHWong_Notebook/_posts/2021-11-04-20211104-ITS2-Test-set-for-KW-AH-ES-samples.md

 The main modifications from this protocol were to adjust the dilutions for 2 replicates instead of 3.

+The negative control was ultrapure water and the positive control was the same positive control from [this ITS2 run](https://kevinhwong1.github.io/KevinHWong_Notebook/20210325-Thermal-Transplant-ITS2/) (Becker E9) diluted to 2ng/ul.

 #### Master Mix Calculation

 ![MM]({{ site.baseurl}}/images/20211104_MasterMix_ITS2.png "MM")